xieyuheng/fidb-zero/docs/manual/01-data-table.md

 dataDelete(db: Database, path: string, input: JsonObject): Promise<void>
 ```

-Now, whenever I want to save some data,
+Whenever I want to have some data,
 I just put them in data files,
 and use these functions to operate on them.